quii/learn-go-with-tests/for/readme.md

 }
 ```

+## 2. Try and run the test

+`./repeat_test.go:6:14: undefined: Repeat`

+## 3. Write the minimal amount of code for the test to run and check the failing test output

-_Keep the discipline!_ You don't need to know anything new right now
+_Keep the discipline!_ You don't need to know anything new right now to make the test fail properly.

-- Run the test
-- Listen to the compiler
-- Make it compile
+All you need to do right now is enough to make it compile so you can check your test is written well.

 ```go
 package main